tornadory/egel/docs/DESIGN.md

 # Design

 ## Statement
 Egel is a WebGL engine written in Typescript.
-It is not afraid to take learnings from other frameworks such as `medium` and `qtek`.
-The goal is to run a PBR rendering engine in real time on a large range of devices and modern browsers.
+My goal is to create a realtime PBR rendering engine that runs smooth on a large range of devices and modern browsers.
 The resulting build should be small, perform well and feature a set of minimal core features.
 Helpers and other visualizations that are helpful during the development process are to be split into their own packages.
-The goal is to provide a small framework that experiences can be build on top of.
 In the near future I would like to add a small range of debugging tools such as framebuffer visualization, render statistics (draw calls, memory usage) and a framecounter.

 ## Must
 - Must result in an engine that is stable for personal use